firmai/ImputeGAP/imputegap/datasets/README.md

 ## BAFU

 The BAFU dataset, kindly provided by the BundesAmt Für Umwelt (the Swiss Federal Office for the Environment)[https://www.bafu.admin.ch], contains water discharge time series collected from different Swiss rivers containing between 200k and 1.3 million values each and covers the time period from 1974 to 2015.
-The BAFU dataset appeared in [[2]](#ref2).

 ### Summary